dmcg/daviddenton.github.io/_drafts/2021-02-21-kotlins-most-unassuming-power-feature.md

 ```

 #### Vary your programming model!
-One problem with the above approach is that traditional parse/require pattern blows up with an exception when an error
-occurs - standard object construction techniques don't give us a chance to apply more functional programming models such
-as Result/Either monads to our domain.
+One problem with the above approach is that traditional parse/require pattern blows up with an exception when a validation error occurs - standard object construction techniques don't give us a chance to apply more functional programming models such as Result/Either monads to our domain.

 In these models, we actively try to avoid Exceptions - to help us here we can privatise the `BirthDate` constructor and write a function to capture the error into a [Result4k](https://github.com/fork-handles/forkhandles/tree/trunk/result4k) type which we can then `map/flatMap()` over:

 ```kotlin
 data class BirthDate private constructor(val value: LocalDate) {